Clemapfel/mousetrap/docs/04_widgets.md

 ## Entry

-We've learned how to choose a widget allowing a boolean and discrete value to be inputed, so we will now move on to inputting text.
-This is central to many desktop applications, as such, \a{Entry}, the widget used for single-line text entry, may be one of the most important widgets there is.
+We've learned how to choose a widget allowing a boolean and discrete value to be shown/entered.
+We will now move on to inputting **text**, which is central to many desktop applications. \a{Entry} is the widget of choice for single-line text entry.

-Entry is an area that, when clicked, allows the user to type freely.
+`Entry` is an area that, when clicked, allows the user to type freely.
 This current text is stored in an internal text buffer.
-We can its contents with `Entry::get_text`. `Entry::set_text`, conversely, overwrites this buffer with a custom message.
+We can access or modify the buffers content with `Entry::get_text` and `Entry::set_text`, respectively. `set_text` fully overrides the buffer, loosing any data contained therein.

-While we could control the widget of an `Entry` by using size request like any other widget, a less manual way to do this is `Entry::set_max_length`, which takes an integer, which represents the number characters that the prompts should make space for.
+While we could control the size an `Entry` using size-hinting, a less manual way is `Entry::set_max_length`, which takes an integer representing the number characters that the prompts should make space for.
+For example, `entry.set_max_length(15)` will resize the entry such that it is wide enough to show 15 characters at the current font size.

-`Entry` supports "password mode", which is when each character typed is replaced with a dot, or otherwise made unreadable.
-This is such that a person looking over another persons shoulder can read a sensitive prompt, such as a message or password.
-We can enter and exit this mode using `Entry::set_text_visible`, where `false` is password-mode and `true` is the regular mode.
+`Entry` supports "password mode", which is when each character typed is replaced with a dot or otherwise made unreadable.
+This is to prevent a third bad actor reading entered passwords on our users screen.
+We can enter this mode with `Entry::set_text_visible`, where `false` is password-mode and `true` is regular mode.

 \image html entry_password_mode.png